jasonkim7288/rails_tutor_booking/README.md

 [Go back](#table-of-contents)<br /><br /><br />

 # Third party services
-Tutor Booking app makes use of a variety of third party servies such as Google Maps/Places API, tempusdominus-bootstrap-4, Devise gem, Cancancan gem, and pg_search gem
+Tutor Booking app makes use of a variety of third party servies such as Google Maps/Places API, tempusdominus-bootstrap-4, Devise gem, Cancancan gem, and avatar.oxro.io API
 ### Google Maps/Places API
 Google Maps/Places API is supported by Google Cloud Platform and useful for typing address and displaying dynamic map image.
 Most of them are made with Javascript and able to be well implemented with Stimulus JS for Ruby on Rails.
 Because initialising Google Maps api takes time, there needs to be a callback function connected between turbolink's javascript including code and the actual element of the page.
 Dynamic map api needs an instance of google.maps.Map class and google.maps.Marker class, and autocomplete api needs google.maps.places.Autocomplete class.
 Whenever user changed the address by autocomplete, Autocomplete class instance figures out the boundary size and GPS coordinates, so Map and Marker instance need to change their boundary size and GPS coordiates through the source code.
 ### tempusdominus-bootstrap-4